sparshs03/Genetic-Snake-Network/README.md

 # Neural Network + Genetic Algorithim to play the game Snake

-Supervised Neural Networks require data, which would be messy to aquire in a virtual environment.
+Supervised Neural Networks require lots of data, which would get messy to aquire in a virtual environment.
-Using a Genetic Algorithim which is a Meta Heuristic method to optimize the weights for the Neural Network, we can teach the snake to find and eat food.
+Using a Genetic Algorithim which is a Meta Heuristic method to randomly choose and optimize the weights for the Neural Network, we can teach the snake to find and eat food.

 INPUTS: